Krarilotus/Whispering-World/README.md

 The core concept involves:

 * **AI-Driven NPCs (Agents):** Characters powered by large language models (LLMs via OpenAI API) possessing distinct personalities, motivations, and contextual awareness based on provided instructions and game state.
 * **Natural Language Interaction:** Players communicate using typed commands and conversational text.
+Empty input is treated as silence.
 * **Dynamic Narrative:** Agent responses and game outcomes are influenced by the conversation flow and player choices, rather than fixed scripts.
+Agents are instructed to signal their intended action (e.g., leaving, freeing the player) via a special trigger command at the start of their response.
 * **Scenario-Based Gameplay:** Focusing on contained, replayable scenarios or encounters (like the current "Old Warden" example).
+The game automatically cleans up resources (like the conversation thread and AI assistant) and prompts the user to play again after each round.

 This project explores the possibilities and challenges of integrating sophisticated AI into interactive fiction to create more immersive and unpredictable experiences.